thomashoullier/point-sampling/README.md

 * Find duplicates, and remove duplicates (note CL implements `#'remove-duplicates`).
 * The equality predicate could be made more efficient with caching?
+* Export to a binary data file readable by gnuplot.
+The file sizes would be smaller and numerical accuracy preserved.